AxelGalliand/table-maker/README.md

       type: "String",
     },

- - second one for the data you want in the table, you'r object property must match with you'r dataField in the culumn array
+ - second one for the data you want in the table, your object property must match with your dataField in the culumn array

     ex:
     {